Port of Seattle: Politics and the Port

 As discussed above (see section The Fifties), this labor militancy combined with a lack of leadership vision and several other factors to make for lackluster post-war performance by the Port, extending into the early 1960s.
 At best, despite the greatly expanded U.S. economy, the Port managed a level of shipping comparable to the 1920s.
 This led to a series of reforms.
-The early 1960s saw an expanded Port Commission, but in more of a policy-setting role, with day-to-day operations in the hands of an increasingly professionalize bureaucracy.
+The early 1960s saw an expanded Port Commission, but in more of a policy-setting role, with day-to-day operations in the hands of an increasingly professionalized bureaucracy.

 Like any other government entity, the Port was affected by the realignment of American politics: the rising anti-war movement, the civil rights and women's movements, but above all the environmental movement.
 The Sea-Tac Communities plan, developed over a period of three years and adopted in 1976, established a comprehensive framework to compensate homeowners and other property owners affected by airport noise.
 The first large-scale plan of its kind in the U.S., the plan bought some property outright, and provided noise insulation for many other houses.
 Nonetheless, some neighbors remained unsatisfied.
 Two decades later, an even heftier controversy arose over adding a third runway at Sea-Tac.
 While the Port ultimately got its way, that happened only after a lengthy legal battle with the governments of nearly all the communities surrounding the airport.

 Also controversial was the Pier 86 Grain Terminal (completed 1970), which intruded upon the views of Elliott Bay from Seattle's elite Queen Anne neighborhood, while unloading from "loud[ly] clanking" railroad cars left "clouds of wafting grain-dust".
 While the economically successful grain terminal is still there As of 2023, there have been mitigation measures, including landscaping and public pedestrian and bicycle paths in what is now the Port-owned 11 acre Centennial Park.